 The quickest way to get your accounts gubbed or closed down is to use a free arbing software.

 Why do you think that the services are free?
 How do they make any money?
-Well the only way is through what are known as affiliate links.
+Well the only way is through what is known as affiliate links.
 Basically a bookie will pay the arb finder a small fee for each customer they refer.
 This model only works if there are hundreds or thousands of people using the arbing software.

 It’s all well and good saving on the monthly subscription fee, but is it really worth it if you’re giving up 90% of the profit by having your accounts gubbed so quickly?